ComradDoge/DogeEU4/README.md

 - Fixed Appanage peace treaty, again.
 - France and Occitania no longer has the 10 ADM tech requirement.
+- Fixed a bunch of Russian events to be applicable to Republican Russia as well.
 - Added "Domination" Japan missions if you have it, if not the previous modded missions will take over.
 - Norwegian Naval Doctrine accessible through naval Adaptation reform.
 The upgraded doctrine is exclusive to the mission tree and tag.